Penn State vs. Michigan: Series History, All-Time Records, Wins

 Sammy Jacobs

-Two of the most historic programs reside in the Big Ten East, with the Michigan Wolverines and the Penn State Nittany Lions.
-They sit second and seventh all-time in wins, respectively, and have claimed Big Ten titles in the last decade.
+Two of the most historic programs in the Big Ten East are the Michigan Wolverines and the Penn State Nittany Lions.
+They sit second and seventh all-time in wins, respectively, and have both claimed Big Ten titles in the last decade.

 Penn State vs. Michigan Series History